|

 with Roni Henning

-This intensive beginning workshop will introduce you to various screenprinting techniques.
-Ideal for those with tighter schedules and would like to focus on screenprinting in a concentrated week-long session.
-Print hand-drawn, photographic, and digital imagery on paper, fabric, and other surfaces in a variety of colors.
-You will create handmade and photographic stencils and learn to use a vacuum table and exposure unit to shoot screens.
-Topics will include screen preparation, color separation for multi-plate prints, correct color mixing, registration, screen monoprinting, editioning. and basic methods of printing onto t-shirts.
+Explore the wide range of techniques in this versatile medium.
+Silkscreen allows you to easily print hand-drawn, photographic, and digital imagery on paper, fabric, and other surfaces in a variety of colors.
+You will create handmade and photographic stencils and learn to use a vacuum press and exposure unit to expose screens.
+Topics will include screen preparation, color separation for multi-screen prints, correct color mixing, registration, screen monoprinting, editioning, and basic methods of printing onto t-shirts.
+Artists should bring ideas and/or images to the first session.

 Visit the Akua website.